tmiddlet2666/coherence-grafana-metrics/README.md

-# Capture Coherence Metrics and Display in Grafana
+# Monitor Your Coherence Clusters using Grafana and Prometheus

 ## Introduction